YasmeenTarek1/FridgeChef_AI_App/README.md

 #### **1. Feed**
 - **Infinite Recipe Feed:** Displays a combination of recipes similar to the user’s favorites, along with random suggestions.
-- **Get a Cooking Tip Feature:** Offers quick, unique cooking or health tips tailored to the user’s diet and fitness goals.
+- **Get a Cooking Tip Feature:** Offers quick, unique cooking or health tips tailored to the user’s diet and fitness goals, powered by AI (Gemini).

 | ![Feed Video](assets/feed.gif) |